Infield Softball Drills

 What we force our infielders to do is to keep their hands inside their body until the last second at which they can separate and make their throw.
 In the video, we noticed that if that separation occurs to soon, the front side starts to fly out and the throwing arm lags behind making the elbow drop and the ball sail.

-Too often you see a retreating runner start to juke — and the fielder stops or slows his advance, and matches dosey-do with the runner, often pump-faking.
-This “dance” is best left to endzones, not basepaths.
+Too often you see a retreating runner start to juke — and the fielder stops or slows her advance, and matches dosey-do with the runner, often pump-faking.

-If the runner has not turned around and fled full speed to the base, the fielder should continue running right at him.
+If the runner has not turned around and fled full speed to the base, the fielder should continue running right at her.
 A fielder running forward will ALWAYS catch a runner dancing backward.
 If you go full speed, the runner has two choices: be out, or run away FAST.
 If the runner jukes, leave spike marks up his jersey (metaphorically).
-But if he commits, turns, and finally is himself going full speed back to his base of origin, he is an easy out on a good throw.
+But if she commits, turns, and finally is himself going full speed back to her base of origin, she is an easy out on a good throw.

 GLOVE WORK FOR FIELDING GROUND BALL